rackerlabs/rackspace-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 You have several options for a manual migration on Linux, including Rackspace Cloud Backup, Rackspace Cloud Block Storage, or rsync.
-On Windows, you can use Web Deploy or the Web Farm Framework.
+On Windows, you can use Web Deploy or the Microsoft Web Farm Framework (WFF).

 #### Cloud Backup